ncrothers/behaviortree-rs/README.md

-# bt-cpp-rust
+# behaviortree-rs

 Rust implementation of [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP).
 Still a WIP.
 A table of features can be found below.

 ## Usage

-To create your own custom nodes in `bt-cpp-rust`, you need to derive certain traits which provide automatically-implemented functionality that you won't need to change.
+To create your own custom nodes in `behaviortree-rs`, you need to derive certain traits which provide automatically-implemented functionality that you won't need to change.
 These provide access to the blackboard, config, ports, etc. You will also need to implement a few traits based on the type of node you're creating.

 ### Creating a node